adzcai/rlbook/book/6_pg/pg.md

 $\tau = (s_i, a_i, r_i)_{i=0}^{T-1},$ and the total time-discounted
 reward is also often called the **return** $R(\tau)$ of a trajectory.
-Note that the above is the *undiscounted, finite-horizon case,* which we'll continue to use throughout the chapter, but analogous results hold for the *discounted, infinite-horizon case.*
+Note that the above is the *undiscounted, finite-horizon case,* which we’ll continue to use throughout the chapter, but analogous results hold for the *discounted, infinite-horizon case.*

 Note that when the state transitions are Markov (i.e. $s_{t}$ only depends on $s_{t-1}, a_{t-1}$) and the policy is stationary (i.e.
 $a_t \sim \pi_\theta (s_t)$), we can write out the *likelihood of a trajectory* under the policy $\pi_\theta$: $$\begin{split}